mereloc/note-board/README.md

 # note-board
 A simple web page for learning.
-Stick your ideas on the note board and bin them when your done.
+Stick your ideas on the note board and bin them when you're done.

 ## Goals
 * Provide a simple project for beginner web devs to get stuck into